What are burp cloths and how many does your baby need?

 You may want to pick out a specific size when choosing a burping cloth because it may have an impact on how quickly a baby grows.
 For example, a newborn will need smaller pieces of cloths to fit comfortably.
-As your baby gradually becomes more mature, you can switch over to larger clothes so they have adequate coverage as needed.
+As your baby gradually becomes more mature, you can switch over to larger cloths so they have adequate coverage as they need.

 Cleaning burp cloths can be done through hand washing or machine washing depending on your preference.
 If you are going to use a machine, then it may be best that you place it in its own designated load with no other pieces of clothing inside the washer so that the piece will not stick onto anything else as it spins around during the cycle.

-What should I look for when trying to find the best burps cloths?
+What should I look for when trying to find the best burp towels?

 - Softness: The material used in making these pieces is very important to consider because softer materials allow for more comfort and protection against sensitive skin.
 It's best if the material is made out of 100 percent cotton instead of fabric blends since these mixes can cause skin irritation and/or rashes that can be harmful to your baby.

-- Size: Look for pieces that are designed specifically for infants such as flat squares about 4 inches by 6 inches which is usually good enough for newborns to adult babies.
+- Size: Look for pieces that are designed specifically for infants such as flat squares about 4 inches by 6 inches which are usually good enough for newborn to adult babies.
 You may want to look into other sizes that others recommend once your child becomes more mature.